-Currently in the Pathways Showcase after being shortlisted in the 2018 Monte Miller Award, and was a Semi-finalist in the WeScreenplay Diverse Voices screenwriting contest.
+Currently in the Pathways Showcase after being shortlisted in the 2018 Monte Miller Awards.

 When a couple break up, a rash decision by ex-boyfriend Ben to post his frustration online leads to serious consequences for his ex-girlfriend Abby, both online and in real life.

-Leanne has also been working on a dramedy about three very different middle-aged women getting back in the game of life, tentatively titled APPsent, a sitcom/web series DISBOS, a one hour sci-fi episode and a horror feature.
+Leanne has also been working on a dramedy, DIVERSION, about three very different middle-aged women sent to Diversion therapy as an alternative to jail, a sitcom/web series DISBOS, and the feature script AMOK.

 Blogging & Magazine Work

 Leanne has been a content creator since the early 2000’s, beginning with Live Journal – where she adopted the moniker of Trashtastika, which she uses to this day.

 She was Fashion Editor for dark alternative magazine Fiend for several years from 2006 (when it relaunched in Sydney), writing fashion roundups and organising and styling the fashion shoots.